meilisearch/specifications/text/0060-tasks-api.md

 - Required: False
 - Default: `*`

 - 🔴 The date filters are exclusive.
-You can cancel tasks before or after a specified date, meaning it will not be included, `>=` and `<=` are not valid.
+You can cancel tasks before or after a specified date, meaning it will not be included.

 ###### 11.1.3.5.
 Select multiple values for the same filter